sananqsh/Findner/README.md

 <summary>Create PostgreSQL user and database</summary>

-  First, you need to create a PostgreSQL user that you can use to interact with your database.
+  You need to create a [PostgreSQL](https://www.digitalocean.com/community/tutorials/how-to-install-postgresql-on-ubuntu-20-04-quickstart) user that you can use to interact with your database.
 You can do this from the PostgreSQL shell.
 The following steps are for a Linux-based system:

   - Log into PostgreSQL shell